AdobeDocs/control-panel.en/help/subdomains-certificates/using/subdomains-branding.md

 ## Subdomains' use cases (Campaign Classic) (#subdomains-use-cases)

-When setting up subdomains for Campaign Classic instances, you are required to select the use case for which the subdomain will be used (see [](../../subdomains-certificates/using/setting-up-new-subdomain.md)).
+When setting up subdomains for Campaign Classic instances, you are required to select the use case for which the subdomain will be used (see [Setting up a new subdomain](../../subdomains-certificates/using/setting-up-new-subdomain.md)).

 Possible use cases are: